karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

         --storage-path /var/run/docker.sock \
         ${{ lower(variables.appName) }}:$(tag)
 ```
-When the inline scanner has completed the image analysis, it will send the result to the Sysdig SaaS to perform a Policy evaluation.
+When the inline scanner has completed the image analysis, it will send the result to the Sysdig SaaS to perform the policy evaluation step.
-If the Policy evaluation fails the pipeline will break, otherwise the pipeline will go on and now you can add another step to push the image into your trusted repository.
+If the Policy evaluation fails the pipeline will break, otherwise the pipeline will go on and now you can add an extra step that pushes the image into your trusted repository.

 # 4- AquaSec Trivy

-Trivy is an open-source vulnerability scanner for containers and other artifacts.
-Using it with ``Azure Pipelines`` it's easy and quite straightforward.
+Trivy is an OSS vulnerability scanner for containers and other artifacts, using it with ``Azure Pipelines`` it's easy and quite straightforward.

 Here's a code snippet showing how you can run the Trivy scanner with ``Azure Pipelines``:
 ```yaml